learn-co-curriculum/dsc-confidence-intervals-lab/README.md

                                    xlim=(40,45))
 ```

 The sampling distribution appears to be roughly normal, despite the bimodal population distribution that the samples were drawn from.
-This is where central limit theorem comes into play.
+This is where the central limit theorem comes into play.
 In addition, the mean of the sampling distribution approaches the true population mean.
 The more samples we take, the better our estimate of the population parameter is likely to be.

 ## What is a Confidence Interval?

 A **Confidence Interval** is a range of values above and below the point estimate that captures the true population parameter at some predetermined confidence level.
-If we **want** to have a 95% chance of capturing the true population parameter with a point estimate and a corresponding confidence interval, we would set confidence level to 95%. *Higher confidence levels result in a wider confidence intervals.*
+If we **want** to have a 95% chance of capturing the true population parameter with a point estimate and a corresponding confidence interval, we would set the confidence level to 95%. *Higher confidence levels result in wider confidence intervals.*

 We calculate a confidence interval by taking a point estimate and then adding and subtracting a **margin of error** to create a range.
-Margin of error is based on your desired confidence level, the spread of the data and the size of your sample.
+The margin of error is based on your desired confidence level, the spread of the data and the size of your sample.
 The way you calculate the margin of error depends on whether you know the standard deviation of the population or not.

-the margin of error for a known population standard deviation is:
+The margin of error for a known population standard deviation is:

-> ** Margin of Error = z ∗ σ / √n**
+> **Margin of Error = z ∗ σ / √n**

 Where σ (sigma) is the population standard deviation, n is sample size, and z is a number known as the z-critical value.